mindspore-ai/docs/tutorials/source_en/dataset/sampler.md

 Randomly samples a specified amount of data from the index sequence.

-The following sample uses a random sampler to randomly sample 5 data from the dataset with and without replacement, and prints them for display.
+The following sample uses a random sampler to randomly sample 5 data samples from the dataset with and without replacement, and prints them for display.
 To observe the effect of samplers with and without replacement, a dataset with a small amount of data is customized.

 ```python
 from mindspore.dataset import RandomSampler, NumpySlicesDataset